-Borings were performed from the USACE Snagboat SNELL using a 3 7/8 inch diameter, 20-foot long, Alpine vibracore drill machine.
+Borings were performed from the USACE Snagboat SNELL using a 37/8 inch diameter, 20-foot long, Alpine vibracore drill machine.
 The sampler consists of a metal barrel in which a plastic cylinder or tube is inserted.
 After the plastic tube was inserted, a metal shoe was screwed onto the plastic tube and then the metal barrel.
 The shoe provided a cutting edge for the sampler and retained the plastic tube.
 An air-powered vibrator was mounted at the upper-most end of the vibracore barrel, and the vibrator and the vibracore barrel was mounted to a stand.
 This stand was lowered to the ocean floor by the Snell's crane, the vibrator was activated and vibrated the vibracore barrel into the ocean sediment.
 The sediment sample is retained in the plastic tube.
 All borings were drilled to a depth of 20 feet below the ocean floor, unless vibracore refusal was encountered.
 Vibracore refusal was defined as a penetration rate of less than 0.1 feet in 10 seconds.

-2. Laboratory Analysis.
-The recovered vibracore tubes were visually classified by

-Wilmington District personnel in accordance with the Unified Soils Classification System (USCS).
+b.
+Laboratory Analysis.
+The recovered vibracore tubes were visually classified by Wilmington District personnel in accordance with the Unified Soils Classification System (USCS).
 Samples were taken at a minimum of every two feet or at each change of material.
 A total of 1327 samples were collected in the Topsail Island area, of which 595 samples were tested for this project.
-Grain size tests were performed in accordance with ASTM D-422 using a fourteen-sieve test and visual classifications were performed in accordance with ASTM D-2488, by Wolf Technologies, Inc. The sieves used in these tests were the 3/4, 3/8, Number 4, Number 7, Number 10, Number 14, Number 18, Number 25, Number 35, Number 45, Number 60, Number 80, Number 120, and Number 230.
+Grain size tests were performed in accordance with ASTM D-422 using a fourteen-sieve test and visual classifications were performed in accordance with ASTM D-422 using a fourteen-sieve test and visual classifications were performed in accordance with ASTM D-2488, by Wolf Technologies, Inc. The sieves used in these tests were the 3/4, 3/8, Number 4, Number 7, Number 10, Number 14, Number 18, Number 25, Number 35, Number 45, Number 60, Number 80, Number 120, and Number 230.
 Boring logs and laboratory analysis can be found in the Surf City and North Topsail Beach Coastal Storm Damage Reduction Project 2010 Final Integrated Environmental Impact Statement Appendix C Attachments (USACE, 2010).